ITU-BDSA23-GROUP27/Chirp/docs/report.md

 ### UI Testing

-The UI test utilizes the playwright library.
+The UI test utilizes the Playwright library.
 The following command:
 ```bash
 dotnet build pwsh bin/Debug/net7.0/playwright.ps1 install
 ```

-installs various browsers and tools to run UI tests.
+It installs various browsers and tools to run UI tests.

 This test will only work locally, so it requires that you have the app running in localhost.

-In order for playwright to log you in with your github account, you also need to do either of these two things:
+In order for Playwright to log you in with your GitHub account, you also need to do either of these two things:

 1. Environment variables for EMAIL and PASSWORD have to be set in your environment system that matches your GitHub email and password respectively.

 2. Replace the field email and password values with your actual user information (which is fine as you will not share the code) in the file `test\PlaywrightTests\UnitTest1.cs`, line 19-20.